Heather-Wimberley/eee3088f-group5-stm32HAT/README.md

 OR

-- Plug the HAT into a USB power source using the USB micro-B which will turn on the light D4
+- Plugging the HAT into a USB power source using the USB micro-B which will turn on the light D4

 ![Getting_Started_3](Getting_Started_3.jpg)